 When Jesus said He saw Nathanael under the fig tree, maybe praying or studying the Scriptures, Jesus revealed an intimate and supernatural knowledge of Nathanael.

 Jesus proclaimed to Nathanael that He Himself was the ultimate fulfillment of this promise to Jacob.
 Jesus was the true ladder or stairway to heaven, the new Bethel.
-God opened a door for Jacob that brought him and his people into a new relationship with God and Jesus was doing the same for Nathanael.
+God opened a door for Jacob that brought him and his people into a new and personal relationship with God and Jesus was doing the same for Nathanael.

-Nathanael recognized the divine in Jesus and took a remarkable step of faith and believed in Jesus as God’s Son and Lord and King over Israel and consequently over His life.
+Nathanael recognized the divine in Jesus and took a remarkable step of faith and believed in Jesus as God’s Son and Lord and King over Israel and consequently over his life.

 In the same way that Jesus knew Nathanael and called him to be His disciple, Jesus knows you personally.
 And, He is also calling you to be His disciple.

-1. Pingback: Biblical Meaning of Elevator in Dreams - Bookmarksreal
+Pingback: Biblical Meaning of Elevator in Dreams - Bookmarksreal